 Last week Liddy and I spent a few hours at Pike Place Public Market in Seattle.
 We like to take Sound Transit’s Link Light Rail from Angle Lake in Tuckwila up to Westlake Center.
 Then we walk down to the market on Pine Street.

 I enjoy the opportunity to get out and observe the tourists.
-Liddy enjoys to opportunity to learn to stay close, and mind her manners in crowded places.
+Liddy enjoys to the opportunity to learn to stay close and mind her manners in crowded places.

 The Crumpet Shop

 The Crumpet Shop is one of our favorite places for breakfast or lunch.
 Located between Pike and Pine on 1st, it is a small place with a big lineup.
 The crumpet is an English vehicle for serving up jams to green eggs and ham.
 They have quite a system for keeping the queue under control and everyone taken care of promptly.
 Well worth the visit.

 Pike Place Market is a registered Historical District.
 If you like crowds, eclectic shops diverse foods and wonderful flowers, this is a must stop in Seattle.
 It’s fun to watch couples and groups take selfies in front of this sign.